| shared equity: overview |

 for years to come.
 Homebuyers benefit from a substantially lower home

-price and the opportunity for significant home equity gains.
+price and the opportunity for home equity gains.

 Communities benefit by retaining vital workers who otherwise couldn't